Brittany - Origins country and Duchy

 The kings of France and England fought over its strategic situation during the Hundred Years War.

-Thus, the French kings appointed their best vassals as dukes in order to retain control of the region.
+As a result, the French kings appointed their best Breton vassals as dukes in order to retain control of the region.

-However, these almighty lords soon realised the geo-strategical stake of their duchy and fought to free themselves from their kings' authority.
+However, these almighty lords soon realized the strategical stake of their duchy and fought to free themselves from royal authority.

 The Duchy of Brittany, therefore, remained fully independent from 1360.